StunlockStudios/battlerite-docs/source/community_sdks/community_sdks.rst

 Community SDKs
 ===============

 Community contributions are welcome and rewarded with good karma (and swag!)
-If you are currently working on an API, let us know on the Discord server and we will add a link!
+If you are currently working on an API, email us at battlerite-gamelocker@madglory.com with a link and we will add it below!

 .. toctree::
   :maxdepth: 2